hot-glue-for-rails/hot-glue/README.md

 # HOW THIS GEM IS TESTED

-The testing of functionality-within-functionality is a little tricky and requires thinking outside the box.

-We have one kinds of "sandboxes": a DUMMY sandbox
+We have one kind of "sandboxes": a DUMMY sandbox

 The dummy sandbox is found at `spec/dummy`